SIST EN 308:2022

 — Vorkühlung oder Kühlung von

-Dieses Dokument legt Verfahren und Eingangskriterien für Prüfungen zur Bestimmung der Leistung einer HRC bei einer oder mehreren Prüfbedingungen fest, jeweils mit kontinuierlichen oder stationären Luftströmen, Lufttemperaturen und Feuchtewerten an beiden Eingangsseiten.
+Dieses Dokument legt Verfahren und Eingangskriterien für Prüfungen zur Bestimmung der Leistung einer HRC bei einer oder mehreren Prüfbedingungen fest, jeweils mit kontinuierlichen oder stationären Luftströmen, Lufttemperaturen und Luftfeuchtewerten an beiden Eingangsseiten.
 Drei verschiedene Prüfarten werden behandelt:

-— Prüfart A, Laborprüfung von in Prüfgehäusen (A1) oder HRC-Abschnitten (A.2) installierten HRC;
+— Prüfart A, Laborprüfung von in Prüfgehäusen (A1) oder HRC-Abschnitten (A2) installierten HRC;

 Dieses Dokument schreibt Prüfverfahren für die Bestimmung:

-1) des Temperatur- und Feuchtewirkungsgrads;
+1) der Temperatur- und Feuchteeffizienz ;

 4) von Außenleckage und